List of high school athletic conferences in Indiana

-The following are the Indiana High School Athletic Association (IHSAA) sports conference alignments for the 2013–2014 school year.
+The following are the Indiana High School Athletic Association (IHSAA) sports conference alignments for the 2023–2024 school year.

-The IHSAA Conferences 2021–2022
+The IHSAA Conferences 2023–2024

+The Indiana High School Athletic Association includes 427 member schools with 47 conferences.
+The largest conference is the Pocket Athletic with 13 schools.

 Note 1: Boone Grove and South Central (Union Mills) compete in the Greater South Shore Conference as football-only members.
 They compete in all other sports in the Porter County Conference.

 Note 2: The Mid-Indiana Football Conference competes only in football.
 It is made up of four Mid-Hoosier Conference football-playing schools (Eastern Hancock, Indian Creek, Knightstown, North Decatur, South Decatur), and Milan from the Ohio River Valley Conference.

 Note 3: The Southwest Conference competes only in football.
 It is made up of schools from the Blue Chip Conference (North Knox and Wood Memorial) and Southwest Indiana Conference (Eastern Greene, North Central (Farmersburg)).